 The Ready-Seal cedar stain is budget-friendly.
 There is no need for a primer.
 Do not panic when you notice the dark color after application.
 The stain goes back to its color in 14 days.
 Since sealed surfaces prevent penetration, avoid adding the sealer over painted or stained surfaces.
 Use a spray, brush, or roller to apply the sealer.

 No back brushing is required since the application does not leave runs, laps, or streaks.
 No wet line application is needed.
 The sealer is self-blending.
 Maintain the temperature range required for proper application.
-Do not dilute and thin before the application.
-Minimal maintenance is required.
+Do not dilute and thin before the application, and minimal maintenance is required.

 Do not strip old paint and sand for re-application.
 The surface has to be clean of dust and grease before application.
 Allow the wood to dry before application.
 Cover your vegetation and plants before the process.
-Color consistency comes when blending the sealer from multiple containers.
-It takes 48 to 72 hours to dry.
+Color consistency comes when blending the sealer from multiple containers, and it takes 48 to 72 hours to dry.

 Cabot Cedar Stain

 Cabot stain is an oil finish that protects your wood from nature.
-It beautifies the natural appearance of your wood, and the oil penetrates deeply into the wood.
-That makes it water-repellent oil.
+It beautifies the natural appearance of your wood, and the oil penetrates deeply into the wood, making it water-repellent oil.

 It is ideal for decks, siding, fences, and trim.
 It comes in five different toned colors for exterior surfaces.
-It is a sealer that spreads evenly on the surface.
-That produces a beautiful finish that glows in the sun.
+It is a sealer that spreads evenly on the surface, producing a beautiful finish that glows in the sun.

 The stain is easy to use and comes with impressive waterproof qualities.
-It comes with ten colors to choose from.
-One coat is enough for a standard wood surface.
+It comes with ten colors to choose from, and one coat is enough for a standard wood surface.
 The finish is durable and weather-resistant.

 Krylon K03601000 Cedar Stain

 Krylon is a durable stain that has fast and even coverage.
 It keeps the wood safe from water damage, and UV fade protection keeps the wood safe from the UV rays.
-It is ideal for exterior use.
-It comes in a spray can that is convenient to use.
+It is ideal for exterior use, and it comes in a spray can that is convenient to use.

 The finish holds up under harsh conditions, and the clean-up process requires soap and water.
 Allow the wood to dry before applying the stain.